Skip to main content

 • “Audio design plays a major role as well, with the constant chatter of troopers, the skittering of incoming bugs, and the thunder of heavy weaponry combining to create an atmosphere that feels appropriately chaotic and militaristic.”

 • “The game gives you in the first proper mission (post tutorial) almost everything you'll be doing and experiencing.
-All levels are large 99% outdoor environments with objectives scattered around, bug nests, human tents (NPC spawn points), weapon caches, and you get to drive the M7 mech in every mission - which makes it feel a bit samey.
-It would have been better to differentiate missions more; for example, one mission dedicated almost solely to being in a vehicle where being on foot is borderline suicide, another mission focused on running around underground labyrinthine bug tunnels with limited support and a more horror atmosphere, or a mission with a clear battleline pushed from one end of the map to another like crossing no man's land and pushing the single front forward, instead of the scattered feel where everyone is everywhere with bugs as well as humans on most levels.”
+All levels are large 99% outdoor environments with objectives scattered around, bug nests, human tents (NPC spawn points), weapon caches, and you get to drive the M7 mech in every mission—it makes it feel a bit samey.
+It would have been better to differentiate missions more, like one solely dedicated to being in a vehicle, another focused on running around underground labyrinthine bug tunnels with limited support and a more horror atmosphere, or a mission with a clear battleline pushing forward, instead of the scattered feel with everyone everywhere and bugs all around as well as humans on most levels.”

 • stability